 The Print Magazine

 The print magazine consists exclusively of predefined photos that are supplemented with hashtags.
 QR codes are used, which store the corresponding subject areas as website links and enables the playback of VR videos to connect the analog and digital world.
 The use of barcode markers makes WebAR possible, thus overlaying the analog world with digital content.
-The magazine is published monthly, and the 120 curated images depict current topics about politics, society, and culture.
+The magazine is published yearly, and the 120 curated images depict current topics about politics, society and culture.